snyk-community/sdr-bootstrap-prepack/README.md

 **Q:** Why we need to start Spring Boot server before we can proceed to UI building?

-**A:** You may consider that Structor is a web server which gives you the ability to edit pages and the source code of your Web application while it works.
+**A:** You may consider that Structor is a Web server, which gives you the ability to edit pages and the source code of your Web application while it is working.
 In other words, you have non stop working Web app, and each of the components in it has to be able to fetch data from the database through the REST service when you are working in Structor.
 Otherwise, you'll see errors in the browser console or on the page.

 There is one more reason - online generators of data aware components need to obtain a metadata from Spring Data REST service about exposed collections of entities, but we will learn about this later in this tutorial.

 Before starting the server we need to build the Java code.
-For your convenience there is a script which starts building, run it from the command line (assuming you are in the project directory):
+For your convenience there is a script which starts building process, run it from the command line (assuming you are in the project directory):
 `
 ./server/build-server.bsh
 `